Common and Surprising Reasons a Parent Can Lose Custody of a Child

 Child abduction may have different meanings to different people.

-Our focus is how California Family Code 3048 defines it.
-That is a very long code section so we won't place its text here.
-We do however encourage you to read it.
+Our focus is on how California Family Code 3048 defines it.
+That is a very long code section, so we won't include its text here.
+However, we do encourage you to read it.

 Child abduction is a reason to lose custody of a child.